RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

         # Metrics list definition, also the form "<block-name>:<event-id>" can be used
         # All defined metrics can be found in the 'metrics.xml'
-        # There are basic metrics for raw HW counters and high-level metrics for derived counters
+        # There are basic metrics for raw HW counters & high-level metrics for derived counters
         <metric name=SQ:4,SQ_WAVES,VFetchInsts
         ></metric>